gthmsrnvs/DECO2017/README.md

 ## 🚧 Future Improvements

-While the GSRI0828 Tracker is functional and user-friendly, there are several potential improvements for future iterations:
+While the Music Tracker app is functional and user-friendly, there are several potential improvements for future iterations:

-- **Persistent Data**: Currently, the songs are not saved when the page is refreshed.
-Implementing persistent data, such as using local storage, would allow the songs to be saved between sessions.
+- **Database Integration**: Currently, the songs are stored in local storage.
+Integrating a database, such as MongoDB, would allow the songs to be stored in the cloud, making them accessible from anywhere.

+- **User Accounts**: Allowing users to create accounts would enable them to save their songs and access them from any device.
+This would improve the usability and accessibility of the application.

 - **Search and Filter**: Adding a search or filter feature would make it easier for users to find specific songs in the list.

 - **Sort Songs**: Allowing users to sort the songs by different criteria, such as title or artist, would improve the usability of the application.

-- **More Song Details**: Currently, only the title and artistof the song are tracked.
+- **More Song Details**: Currently, only the title, artist, album, mood and rating of the song are tracked.
 Adding more details, such as genre or release date, would make the application more useful.

 ---
 By Gautham Srinivas (gsri0828) for DECO2017 A3